 For example, if you want to add an even gravel top dressing, you can direct it slowly around your terrarium, instead of dumping it all in the middle.

 A funnel with a long and slim neck will provide the most accuracy.
+The ones made for cars seem to fit the brief.

 If you can’t find a funnel, a fanned out piece of paper will at least ensure everything goes inside the terrarium.